UtopianFuturist/dearest-llama/README.md

 ### Required Environment Variables

-- `NVIDIA_NIM_API_KEY`: Your Nvidia NIM API key (used for Nemotron-4 9B Instruct text generation).
+- `NVIDIA_NIM_API_KEY`: Your Nvidia NIM API key (used for Nemotron 49B Instruct text generation).
 You'll need a free Nvidia NIM account.
-You can obtain your API key from the Nvidia build website (e.g., by searching for the Nemotron-4 9B Instruct model).
+You can obtain your API key from the Nvidia build website (e.g., by searching for the Nemotron 49B Instruct model).
 - `BLUESKY_IDENTIFIER`: Your Bluesky handle (e.g., `username.bsky.social`)
 - `BLUESKY_APP_PASSWORD`: Your Bluesky app password
 - `ADMIN_BLUESKY_HANDLE`: (Required for admin features) The Bluesky handle of the bot's administrator (e.g., `adminuser.bsky.social`).
 Only this user can issue admin commands.